-One of the things that can easily fix many glitches is a restart.
-After the restart, check the camera focus again.
-To restart your device, press and hold the sleep/wake button, and slide to power off.
-When the phone is off, once again, press and hold the sleep/wake button and turn your device back on.
+One of the things that can quickly fix many glitches is a restart.
+After the restart, recheck the camera focus.
+To restart your device, press and hold the sleep/wake button and slide to power off.
+Once again, when the phone is off, press and hold the sleep/wake button and turn your device back on.

 Solution No.9: Update iOS

-The new iOS version can fix the bugs and glitches and it also improves the performance of your device.
-That is why it is essential to regularly update your iPhone to the latest version.
+The new iOS version can fix bugs and glitches, and it also improves the performance of your device.
+That is why it is essential to update your iPhone to the latest version regularly.
 Follow the steps below:

-- Connect your iPhone to the power source and to a Wi-Fi network
+- Connect your iPhone to the power source and a Wi-Fi network

 - Go to Settings

 - Tap Software Update